 Sep 7, 2018 12:35:29

 - If message From and To addresses do match with the sender and recipient addresses included in the signed and/or encrypted message body.
-This helps in detecting any possible spoofing of sender/recipient address.
+Therefore, this helps in detecting any possible spoofing of sender/recipient address.

 - If the message sending date matches (or is significantly close) with the time-stamp included in the signed and/or encrypted message body.
 This helps in detecting a possible message replay attack.

 Many third party message header analyzer tools (https://testconnectivity.microsoft.com/, https://toolbox.googleapps.com/apps/messageheader/, https://mxtoolbox.com/EmailHeaders.aspx, …) produce an easy to read report from that message header data.
-However, please be noted that you will have to share your message header with these services…
+However, please note that you will have to share your message header with these services…

 – Mailfence team